berndblasius/bracket/README.md

 very compact programs.
 A concatenative language ensures a minimal syntax, which facilitates mutations of programs and helps to ensure that every syntacically correct code yields a running program.
 Thus, Bracket combines the expressive power of a
 Lisp with the minimai syntax of Forth.
-Bracket includes lexically scoped enviroments and closures, but function arguments are passed on the global stack (the ket).
+Bracket includes tail recursion, lexically scoped enviroments and closures, but function arguments are passed on the global stack (the ket).

 To make the similarity to lisp-languages even more transparent, Bracket uses a normal Polish notation (rather than reversed